jxtngx/lightning-lab/README.md

   <summary>Concepts</summary>

 - _CI/CD_: `.github` and `.circleci` directories contain basic configs for running CircleCI and GitHub Action jobs.
+- _Python Programming_: the project forces students into using interfaces (classes) and inheritance.
+The hope here is that early exposure to such principles will allow students to quickly upskill their programming abilities.
 - _Code Quality_: when installed correctly, the project will use pre-commit to format a user's code with [black](https://black.readthedocs.io/en/stable/) and [isort](https://pycqa.github.io/isort/).
 MyPy and PyTest are also available.
 Coverage will run pytest for commits to the default branch.
 Tests are located in `tests/` and are based on minimal examples found in Lightning's code base.
 - _Packaging_: The current (Feb 18 2023) version uses methods provided by `setuptools` in `setup.py`, `setup.cfg`, and `pyproject.toml`.
 Some of these will be consolidated to reflect changes in Lightning to include [`ruff`](https://github.com/charliermarsh/ruff) as a tool.
 Basic use of `build` and `twine` for distribution via pypi can be found in the following [quickstart](https://setuptools.pypa.io/en/latest/userguide/quickstart.html).
 - _AI/ML Research Project Architecture_: while opinionated, this repo does provide a basic structure for research projects, and is certainly suitable for algorithm design research that will rely on datasets provided in torchvision, torchaudio, and torchtext.
 By architecture, I mean the location of directories such as `data`, `logs`, `models`, and `notebooks`.
 The source code is contained in `lightning_pod`, it's structure is formed from concepts found in Lightning's core projects, and in React projects given the inclusion of the `pages` module in the source directory and `assets` at root.